awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 | db\.sql\_tokenized\.stats\.sum\_created\_tmp\_tables\_per\_call | Created temporary tables per call |
 | db\.sql\_tokenized\.stats\.sum\_lock\_time\_per\_call | Lock time per call \(in ms\) |

-#### Analyzing MariaDB and MySQL Metrics for SQL Statements That Are Running<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.AnalyzingSQLLevelMariaDBMySQL"></a>
+#### Analyzing MariaDB and MySQL Metrics for running SQL statements<a name="USER_PerfInsights.UsingDashboard.AnalyzeDBLoad.AdditionalMetrics.AnalyzingSQLLevelMariaDBMySQL"></a>

 Using the AWS Management Console, you can view the metrics for a running SQL query by choosing the **SQL** tab and expanding the query\.